-Sure, it's nice to be able to go out and put a new TV and stereo unit on the credit card and instantly have a shiny new piece in the living room, but to create a look that makes your house stand out from most (or from the dozens for sale), you need to exercise your imagination - it can be a handy wee muscle.
+Sure, it's nice to be able to go out and put a new TV and stereo unit on the credit card and instantly have a shiny new piece in the living room, but to create a look that makes your house stand out, especially when putting it on the market, you need to exercise your imagination - it can be a handy wee muscle.

 Build Your Collection Over Time With DIY

-Or, you can create your own original collection by keeping your eye out for stylish second hand items, and nabbing them as they arise.
+You can create your own original collection by keeping your eye out for stylish secondhand items for next to nothing and nabbing them as they arise.
 In many cases they will be perfect for a DIY upcycle project.

 Auctions can be endless sources of great stuff, much of it often overlooked because it isn't a valued antique.
 But with a coat of paint?
 Upcycled!
 Hey presto!